Edouard102/eRock-Paper-Scissors/README.md

 - The home page is composed of the main title: “eRock-Paper-Scissors”.
 This welcome and invites users to discover the website and set the mood and feel of the website.

-#### header
+#### Header

 - Will display the title of the web site “eRock-Paper-Scissors”

 ![title.](assets/images/images_readme/rps_title.png)

-#### body
+#### Body

-- the body will be displayed on 3 parts with the score, the control (choice of the player) and the game (choice made by the player and the computer)
+- The body will be displayed on 3 parts with the score, the control (choice of the player) and the game (choice made by the player and the computer)

-## score area
+## Score area

 - This section will allow the user to follow the score.
 And reset the game.

 ![score.](assets/images/images_readme/rps_score.png)

-## control area
+## Control area

  - This section will allow the user to play the game.
 The user will be able to easily see icons to make the choice to play the game.

 ![choice.](assets/images/images_readme/rps_choice.png)

-## the play gground
+## The play ground

-This section will allow the user to easily see the choice made.
+- This section will allow the user to easily see the choice made.

 ![playground.](assets/images/images_readme/rps_playground.png)

-#### footer
+#### Footer

-- the footer will diplays the rules of the game.
+- The footer will diplays the rules of the game.

 ![rule.](assets/images/images_readme/rps_rule.png)

 ### **Features to Implement in the Future Versions**

-#### FEATURES TO BE ADDED

-- extension of the game with big bang theory version
+- Extension of the game with big bang theory version
-- add music
+- Add music
 - Contact
-- copyright
+- Copyright

 # Technologies Used